Which would you choose — having fun or having the flu? If you chose fun not flu, we've got some tips to help you have a happy, healthy flu season.

 If you or your child are a One Medical member under 14 years old, you can walk into any of our One Medical family offices.
 Only family offices can provide flu shots to pediatric patients.

 Should I get tested for the flu?

-In most cases, however, it’s best to stay at home and rest.
-And if you’re a One Medical member, use Treat Me Now on the app or call any office to speak with a member of our medical team.
-They’ll make sure you get the care you need without an unnecessary office visit.
+If you have the symptoms described above during a flu outbreak, it’s likely you have the flu and there’s usually no need to be tested.
+In most cases, it’s best to stay at home and rest.
+If you’re a One Medical member, use Treat Me Now or a virtual visit on our app to speak with a member of our medical team.
+They’ll make sure you get the care you need, including an office visit if necessary.